jabsec/portfolio/homelab/setup.md

 - Kali
 - CommandoVM

 I also have an Active Directory environment with a domain controller and a windows workstation that is joined to the domain.

 Lastly, I have two "utility" VM's running at all times - one is OPNSense which handles the network segmentation and DHCP services, and the other is a jumpbox/bastion server that I connect to in order to access my homelab.

-The Flare, REMnux, and SIFT VM's are on a very locked down subnet that doesn't get internet access and can't touch any other subnets in the lab (except for when I allow it)

-The Active Directory machines are on their own subnet

-Kali and CommandoVM are in a subnet that does get internet access.

-The OPNSense VM inherently touches all of the subnets.

 Altogether, it looks something like [this](./network_diagram.md)